Dayof/voxforge-script/README.md

 Script VoxForge
 =============

-Following the tutorial offered by VoxForge, this project contains a full script to generate a HMMs Language Model.
+Following the tutorial offered by VoxForge, this project contains a full script to create acoustic model for the Julius Decoder using the HTK toolkit.

 ### Directories